craigmckeachie/handsonreact.com/docs/14-HTTP.md

 React is not very prescriptive about file names but their documentation does show these files being named with an API suffix (for example ProfileAPI.js).

 Review the examples below (using the fetch API).
-If time permits get the example running in `main.jsx`
+If time permits get the example running in `main.js`

 ### Function Component Example with API Object